President of Detroit synagogue found stabbed to death outside home, police say | KRDO

 Police believe the crime took place inside her home.
 Officers found Woll’s body with multiple stab wounds and she was pronounced dead at the scene, authorities said.

-A motive for the killing is not yet known, police said.
-The department said the case had been assigned to its homicide unit for investigation.
+The Detroit Police Department said the case had been assigned to its homicide unit for investigation.

-The FBI in Detroit will assist police in the investigation, the agency said.
+Police Chief James White said in a statement Saturday the stabbing is being fully investigated and a motive is not yet known.

-“The FBI is aware of the incident, and we will assist the Detroit Police Department as requested,” the FBI said in a statement to CNN.
+“Understandably, this crime leaves many unanswered questions,” White said.
+“This matter is under investigation, and I am asking that everyone remain patient while investigators carefully examine every aspect of the available evidence.”

 Detroit Mayor Mike Duggan said Woll’s death “has left a huge hole in the Detroit community.”

-In a statement, Duggan said he and Woll were celebrating the newly renovated synoguge together just a few weeks ago.
+In a statement, Duggan said he and Woll were celebrating the newly renovated synagogue together just a few weeks ago.

 “It was a project she successfully led with great pride and enthusiasm,” Duggan said.